Skip to Main Content

 9. Align = another completely aesthetic option; this just lets you choose the alignment of how your variables appear in their columns in the Data Viewer (Left, Right, or Center).

-10. Measure = is the Measurement Level of the variable.
-It tells you how each variable was measured – nominal, ordinal, or scale.
-Nominal data is categorical in nature, so we see for example that Gender and Ethnicity are both nominal because these variables are just categorizing genders and ethnicities, they’re not measuring anything numerically.
+• Nominal data is categorical in nature, so we see for example that Gender and Ethnicity are both nominal because these variables are just categorizing genders and ethnicities, they’re not measuring anything numerically.

 • Ordinal variables are similar to Nominal as they are just categories but these categories have a rank order to them, meaning there is hierarchy to the response options.
 An example could be Education Level because a Bachelor’s degree is a higher level of education than an Associate’s Degree which is higher than a High School Diploma, so there is a hierarchy to which is more or less Education.